-Hicks Baker has successfully represented their tenant client at Court in an unopposed lease renewal in which their client sought to maintain the passing rent (last agreed in 2010) whereas the landlord sought a 25% uplift.
+Hicks Baker has successfully represented their occupier client at Court in an unopposed lease renewal in which their client sought to maintain the passing rent (last agreed in 2010) whereas the owner sought a 25% uplift.

-The judge also rejected the landlord’s reliance on comparable evidence of self-contained offices as suitable when valuing the ancillary upper parts of the property.
-To do so would not be to properly value the ‘holding’ as required by s.34 of the Landlord and Tenant Act 1954.
+The judge also rejected the owner’s reliance on comparable evidence of self-contained offices as suitable when valuing the ancillary upper parts of the property.
+To do so would not be to properly value the ‘holding’ as required by s.34 of the Owner and Occupier Act 1954.
 Therefore, no uplift was justified.

-Following the decision the judge awarded the tenant 100% of its costs on the basis that the tenant had been 100% successful and had beaten its without prejudice offers.
+Following the decision the judge awarded the occupier 100% of its costs on the basis that the occupier had been 100% successful and had beaten its without prejudice offers.